 The states of Washington and Oregon have statutory targets to reduce greenhouse gas emissions.
 Washington targets covered greenhouse gas emission reductions to 1990 levels by 2020; to 25 percent below 1990 levels by 2035; and to 50 percent below 1990 levels by 2050.
 Oregon's targets would reduce greenhouse gas emissions to 10 percent below 1990 levels by 2020 and 75 percent below 1990 levels by 2050.
 Both states enacted their targets expecting that they would be met through a combination of renewable energy standards, cap-and-trade regulation, and "complementary policies," such as energy efficiency codes for buildings and vehicle emission standards.
 Washington and Oregon continue to participate in the Western Climate Initiative (WCI), along with the states of Arizona, California, New Mexico, Utah and Montana, and the Canadian provinces of British Columbia, Manitoba, Ontario and Quebec.
 The WCI has drafted a regional cap-and-trade program with an overall regional goal for reducing greenhouse gas emissions to 15 percent below 2005 levels by 2020.
-In September 2008, the WCI members released recommendations for the design of such a program, which would apply cap-and-trade regulation to the electricity sector in 2012 and to emissions associated with the distribution of natural gas by 2015.
-A central element of the WCI's recommendations is a requirement that its members regulate greenhouse gas emissions from sources of electricity that serve loads within their respective jurisdictions, even though those sources may be located beyond their boundaries.
+In July 2010, the WCI members released the program design, which includes cap-and-trade regulation of the electricity sector in 2012 and emissions associated with the distribution of natural gas by 2015.
+There currently is no Washington state-level legislation that has been enacted establishing the WCI program requirements.
+A central element of the WCI's cap and trade design is a requirement that its members regulate greenhouse gas emissions from sources of electricity that serve loads within their respective jurisdictions, even though those sources may be located beyond their boundaries.
 This measure is intended to minimize emission "leakage" and is a principal feature of California Assembly Bill 32 (AB 32).
 AB 32 was enacted in California in 2006 and obligates the state to implement greenhouse gas emission regulations.
 The California Air Resources Board, which has been charged to implement and enforce greenhouse gas emission regulations under AB 32, is on schedule to adopt cap-and-trade regulations by January 1, 2012.
+The California Secretary of State has qualified Proposition 23 for ratification or rejection by the voters in November 2010.
+Proposition 23 would suspend the implementation of AB 32 until such time that the state unemployment rate is equal to or less than 5.5 percent for four consecutive quarters.